U.S. Consumer Financial Data Rights are Almost Here

 Open Banking is the structured and secure consumer-permissioned sharing of data via open banking APIs between financial service providers.
 The definition of Open Banking varies slightly from country to country, but it generally refers to using open APIs to share data between financial institutions and third parties.
-Unlike Open Finance, Open Banking is limited to retail and investment banking.

 Consider your own financial life as a consumer.
 You likely have a combination of credit cards, debit cards, checking and savings accounts, insurance products, retirement accounts, and more across multiple financial institutions and fintech companies.
 There’s a lot going on.
 The typical consumer has an average of 5-7 different financial accounts.
 And, according to Cornerstone Research, it’s not uncommon for a young couple to do business with 30-40 financial providers.